 Student's name Date

 Name of medication

 Purpose of medication/diagnosis

 Prescribed dosage Time schedule at school

-Length of time medication will be necessary
+Length of time medication will be necess sary

-Parent's/Physician's recommendations (check where applicab le):
+Parent's/Physician's recommendations (check where applicable):

 Medication will be kept in the Attendance Office.

-Medication will be carried by the student.
+Medication will be car ried by the student.

-Medication may have adverse effects (expla in):
+Medication may have adverse effects (explain):

-Special Instructions/Comments:
+Special Instructions/C omments:

-I request that my child be allowed to take the above medication compliance with school policy.
-I further understand that it is so

-Montgomery High School personnel, to verify that the medication being taken is the correct medication and is being taken properly.
+compliance with school policy.
+I further e the above medication at school according to the stated instructions and in understand that it is solely the responsibility of my child, and not of Bishop verify that the medication being taken is the correct medication and is being taken PARENT COPY